Cache Creek Area

 Placer Area Activities

-BLM acquired the Cache Creek Area in 2002 to protect important wildlife, aquatic and riparian values and to offer recreational-level placer mining.
-Recreational mining consists of non-motorized and non-mechanical activities such as panning.
-This activity is allowed on most public lands.
-“High banking” is considered motorized sluicing (43 CFR 8365.1–5) and is not recreational level mining.
-High banking is administered under the 1872 Mining Law.
-Because the Cache Creek Area is acquired land, the area is not subject to the 1872 Mining Law.
+BLM acquired the Cache Creek Area in 2002 to protect important wildlife, aquatic and riparian values and to offer recreational-level placer activities which consist of non-motorized and non-mechanized methods of mineral collection such as panning.
+This area is not open to the 1872 Mining Law.

 We strongly recommend camping only at developed campgrounds in the area based on limited parking, developed facilities.
 Developed camping facilities are available along the Arkansas River